Underwatering Tradescantia: A Plant That Shows Wilt Dramatically

 Prevention

-- Water before visible wilting occurs — check the surface soil every 5–7 days
+- Water before visible wilting occurs — check the surface soil every five to seven days as a routine habit

-- Tradescantia is not drought-tolerant; 'easy plant' does not mean 'can be forgotten'
+- Tradescantia is not drought-tolerant; being described as an easy plant does not mean it can be forgotten for long stretches

-- In bright light or warm conditions, check more frequently — Tradescantia may need water every 5 days in summer
+- In bright light or warm conditions, check more frequently, since Tradescantia may need water every five days or so in summer

-- Adjust watering interval per pot and location rather than a single household-wide schedule, especially for hanging baskets
+- Adjust the watering interval per pot and location rather than applying a single household-wide schedule, especially for hanging baskets

 Quick Summary